Golden crispy smashed potatoes with garlic butter and Parmesan cheese — need I say more? This may be the best way ever to make potatoes!

 - Substitute olive oil for butter, or use a combination.

-- To make this recipe vegan, omit the Parmesan cheese and use olive oil instead of butter.
+- Make it vegan.
+Omit the Parmesan cheese and use olive oil instead of butter.

 - Experiment with garlic.
 I like minced garlic but you may prefer garlic powder and/or onion powder.
 Add as much as you like!

-- Sprinkle the potatoes with a little chili powder, paprika, smoked paprika, or any spice blend you like.
+- Add spices.
+Sprinkle the potatoes with a little chili powder, paprika, smoked paprika, or any spice blend you like.
+Try my Cajun seasoning or all purpose seasoning.
+My southwest spice blend is great for a Tex-Mex vibe.

 - Looking for a one pan dinner?
 Try chicken thighs with smashed potatoes and green beans, roasted in the oven on just one sheet pan.